MekDrop/MekDrop.github.io/public_html/wp-content/plugins/social-metrics-tracker/readme.txt

 = Get stats from these social networks: =

-Facebook, Twitter, LinkedIn, StumbleUpon, Pinterest, and Google+
+Facebook, Reddit, LinkedIn, StumbleUpon, Pinterest, Google+, XING, and Flattr

 = Focus your writing topics: =